Nizhny Novgorod Fair

 as Makaryev Fair.
-It attracted many foreign merchants from India, Iran, and Central Asia.
+It attracted foreign merchants from India, Iran, and Central Asia.

 According to Durland, a journalist who visited the fair in 1905, the fair dates from "before the discovery of America."
 The fair was established by Muscovite princes to compete with, and draw commerce away from, a fair held since 1257, at Kazan, the Tartar capital.
 At the time Durland visited the fair, it consisted of 60 buildings, 2,500 bazaars and 8,000 exhibits, with goods for sale, along with a broad range of performances for the public.

 This fair was a commerce centre to sell up to half the total production of export goods in Russia.
 The fair ceased in 1929.
 A society named Nizhegorodskaya yarmarka (Нижегородская ярмарка, Nizhny Novgorod fair) was created in 1991 with its headquarters in the former main fair building.
 However, today it is not actually a fair, but an exhibition center.
 Located in the historical centre of Old Kanavino.

 Buildings

 The Main Fair building

 The center of the fair was the main building in the spirit of classicism and the side administrative buildings that formed the central square.
 To protect from floods, a 3.5 m high dam was built.

 By the end of the 1880s, the Main Fair Building was very outdated and it was decided to completely rebuild it.
-The following year the construction of a new building was completed according to the project of the architects K. Treiman, A. von Gauguin and A. Trumbitsky.
+The following year the construction of a new building was completed.
 The building was built in the style of ancient Russian architecture of the 17th century.
 The building served as an administrative center.
-During the fair, it housed the governor's apartment, fair office, committee, branch of the state bank and others.
-On the first floor there was a beautiful passage in which there was a retail trade.

 On November 4, 2017, a new multimedia exhibition "Russia is My History" was opened in the Main Fair Building.
 The main focus of the exhibition is the history of Nizhny Novgorod, starting from Finnic peoples.
-On the territory of the complex there are departments in which they tell about the foundation of the city, the struggle for independence in the Time of Troubles and the bombing of the city during the World War II.
-On the first day of work, the entrance to the exhibition was free, because of which a long line lined up in front of the Main Fair Building.